helge17/tuxguitar/doc/contribute.md

 ### Submit a contribution

 If you want to implement one feature request or to fix an issue, mention it explicitly in issue's discussion, so that others do not try to address it in parallel.
 To submit a contribution, follow the GitHub [guidelines](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project#making-a-pull-request) and create a pull request.
-Take care to `squash` your commits before submitting a pull request, except if there is a good reason not to do so (intermediate development commits have a low added value in master's history).
-If your pull request implements or fixes an issue, make this explicit in pull request's description (e.g. "should fix issue #xxx").
+Take care to `squash` your commits before submitting a pull request, except if there is a good reason not to do so (intermediate development commits have a low added value in the master's history).
+If your pull request implements or fixes an issue, make this explicit in the pull request's description (e.g. "should fix issue #xxx").

 ### Setup Eclipse IDE

 We will now focus on the **developer** role and show our suggested method to easily clone the repository, install necessary tooling, import the project and finally import, build and run the Linux/SWT configuration.
 Normally, you **will not need more than 30 minutes**.

-This walkthrough assumes that you will be using the Eclipse Development Environment and a Unix based system.
+This walkthrough assumes that you will be using the Eclipse Development Environment and a Unix-based system.
 You're welcome to use another environment or OS, but instructions will not be provided.

 Eclipse supports many processes around software projects, even writing documentation in markdown.
 For information about downloading and installing it see <https://eclipse.org>.
 Our examples and screenshots here are from Eclipse Version 2023-12.